radioblodo/SC1015/README.md

 For visualisation and further analysis, please refer to the Jupyter Notebook on EDA.

 ### 4. Decision Tree Classifier
 We decided to use what we have learned from SC1015 and used Decision Tree Classifier to help us classify whether a particular group of people is more prone to getting stroke and from there, determine which factor is the most significant contributor.
+Then we also used this to predict `Stroke`.

+We split our dataset of 40,849 points into `80:20` train-test dataset with `random_state`=42 to ensure replicability of results.
+We tested the trained model on the test dataset and the accuracy of predicting `Stroke` is 70%.

 ### 5. Logistic Regression
 We used `Logistic Regression` because: